Dagon-/ps-client/README.md

 The parameter store client will

-* Retrieve a list of parameter values in the target account
+* Retrieve a list of AWS SSM parameter values in the target account.
 * Search for parameter names.
+* Retrieve parameter values.
-* Retrieve paramater values
+* Copy values to the clipboard.

 ## Passing credentials